makerspet/makerspet.github.io/_pages/terms-conditions.md

 <p>Any dispute relating in any way to your visit to Maker's Pet or to products you
-purchase through Maker's Pet shall be submitted to confidential arbitration in DEFINE_STATE, DEFINE_COUNTRY, except that, to the extent you have in any manner violated or threatened to violate Maker's Pets intellectual property rights, Maker's Pet may seek injunctive or other appropriate relief in any state or federal court in the state of DEFINE_STATE, DEFINE_COUNTRY, and you consent to exclusive jurisdiction and venue in such courts.
+purchase through Maker's Pet shall be submitted to confidential arbitration in the Ventura County, California, USA, except that, to the extent you have in any manner violated or threatened to violate Maker Pet's intellectual property rights, Maker's Pet may seek injunctive or other appropriate relief in any state or federal court in the state of California, USA, and you consent to exclusive jurisdiction and venue in such courts.
 Arbitration under this agreement shall be conducted under the rules then prevailing of the American Arbitration Association.
 The arbitrators award shall be binding and may be entered as a